Introduction to Subatomic-Particle Spectrometers: Particle Spectrometers

-Also of interest in HyperCP is the distribution in decay point of the $\Xi$ hyperons.
+Also of interest in HyperCP was the distribution in decay point of the $\Xi$ hyperons.
 This is shown in Fig.\ \ref{fig:xizvtx}.
-The $\Xi$ decay point is reconstructed for each event by first locating the point of closest approach of the $\Lambda$ decay products.
-This point represents the position at which the $\Lambda$ decayed.
-The $\Lambda$ trajectory is then extrapolated upstream to its point of closest approach with the pion track from the $\Xi$ decay, which represents the position at which the $\Xi$ decayed.
-We observe an (approximately) exponential distribution as expected for the decay of an unstable particle.
+The $\Xi$ decay point was reconstructed for each event by first locating the point of closest approach of the $\Lambda$ decay products.
+This point approximates the position at which the $\Lambda$ decayed.
+The $\Lambda$ trajectory was then extrapolated upstream to its point of closest approach with the pion track from the $\Xi$ decay, approximating the position at which the $\Xi$ decayed.
+An (approximately) exponential distribution is evident, as expected for the decay of an unstable particle.
 This reflects quantum-mechanical randomness: although the $\Xi$ has a definite {\em average} lifetime (as given in Table \ref{tab:particles}), the actual time interval from creation to decay of a given individual $\Xi$ cannot be predicted but varies randomly from event to event.
-The deviations from exponential character arise from three sources: (1) some background events are present in the sample, (2) we have not corrected for the (momentum-dependent) relativistic time-dilation factor $\gamma$, which is different for each event, and (3) the detection probability is not entirely uniform for $\Xi$ hyperons decaying at different points within the vacuum decay region.
-These effects can all be corrected in a more sophisticated analysis, but the simple analysis presented here serves to illustrate the key points.
+The deviations from exponential character arise from three sources: (1) some background events are present in the sample, (2) no correction was made here for the (momentum-dependent) relativistic time-dilation factor $\gamma$, which was different for each event, and (3) the detection probability was not entirely uniform for $\Xi$ hyperons decaying at different points within the vacuum decay region.
+These effects are all correctable in a more sophisticated analysis, but the simple analysis presented here serves to illustrate the key points.